 In 2020, The Atlantic Philanthropies will close its doors, making it the largest foundation that ever committed its entire endowment during a limited period of time.
-Since 2001, Tony Proscio, Associate Director for Research at the Sanford School of Public Policy, Duke University, has been chronicling the foundation’s work over the past several years.
-Among the topics covered in the reports featured in this collection:
+Since 2001, Tony Proscio, Associate Director for Research at the Sanford School of Public Policy, Duke University, has been chronicling the foundation’s work.
+Others, too, have been writing about how Atlantic has been approaching its final years.
+Among the topics covered in this collection:

 How Atlantic narrowed its grantmaking focus and set a timetable for the foundation’s concluding period for each program and each country where it operates

 Steps taken to address staff concerns as the realities of the end of foundation set in and how the Human Resources department helped employees prepare for their post-Atlantic careers.

 The issue of grantee sustainability, particularly in countries and for programs where it is unlikely that other funders are going to step in after Atlantic’s exits.